The Kerrigan OEM Survey

 The Methodology

 The data for The Kerrigan OEM Survey was gathered from Kerrigan Advisors’ annual survey of automotive OEM executives in conjunction with the issuance of The Blue Sky Report®.
-The survey is based on over 110 responses from OEM executives in Kerrigan Advisors’ proprietary database.
-Responses were collected from December 2023 to June 2024.
+The survey is based on over 100 responses from OEM executives in Kerrigan Advisors’ proprietary database.
+Responses were collected from December 2024 to March 2025, before the Trump Administration implemented wide-ranging tariffs.

 The Premier Sell-Side Advisor and Thought Partners to Auto Dealers Nationwide